-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) The fixed assets of the company are physically verified in a phased manner, at reasonable intervals.
-No material discrepancies between book records and the physical inventory were noticed in respect of the assets verified during the year. - (c) Title Deeds of immoveable properties are held in the name of the company. - (ii) The inventories of the Company have been physically verified by the management at regular interval during the year.
-In our opinion, the frequency of verification is reasonable.
-As explained to us, the discrepancies noticed on verification were not material in relation to the operations of the Company. - (iii) The Company has not granted any loan, secured or unsecured, to companies, firms or other parties listed in the register maintained under Section 189 of the Companies Act, 2013. - (iv) The Company has complied with the provisions of Sections 185 and 186 of the Act in respect of grant of loans and making investments, as applicable. - (v) In our opinion, the Company has not accepted any deposit during the year within the meaning of Section 73 to Section 76 of the Companies Act, 2013 (the Act) read with the Rules framed there under.
-Hence, paragraph 3(v) of the Order is not applicable. - (vi) Provisions for maintaining Cost Records pursuant to the Rules framed by the Central Government for the maintenance of cost records under sub-section (1) of Section 148 of the Companies Act, 2013 are not applicable to the company during the year. - (vii) (a) According to the books and records produced and examined by us, the Company is generally regular in depositing undisputed Statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, Duty of Customs, Duty of Excise, Value Added Tax, GST, Cess and other material statutory dues as applicable with the appropriate authorities and no undisputed amount payable in respect of aforesaid statutory dues were outstanding as at March 31, 2019 for a period of more than six months from the date they become payable. - (b) According to the information and explanations given to us, there are no dues of Income Tax, Sales Tax, GST, Service Tax, Duty of Customs, Duty of Excise and Value Added Tax which have not been deposited on account of any dispute. - (viii) The company has not defaulted in repayment of loans or borrowings to a financial institution, bank, government or dues to debenture holders during the year.
+- (i) There are no fixed assets during the year; hence clause (i) of paragraph 3 of the Order is not applicable during the year. - (ii) There are no inventories during the year; hence clause (ii) of paragraph 3 of the Order is not applicable during the year. - (iii) The Company has not granted any loan, secured or unsecured, to companies, firms or other parties listed in the register maintained under Section 189 of the Companies Act, 2013. - (iv) The company has not granted/made/given any loan, investment, guarantee, or security where provisions of section 185 and 186 of the Act are applicable.
+Hence, paragraph 3(iv) of the Order is not applicable. - (v) In our opinion, the Company has not accepted any deposit during the year within the meaning of Section 73 to Section 76 of the Companies Act, 2013 (the Act) read with the Rules framed there under.
+Hence, paragraph 3(v) of the Order is not applicable. - (vi) Provisions for maintaining Cost Records pursuant to the Rules framed by the Central Government for the maintenance of cost records under sub-section (1) of Section 148 of the Companies Act, 2013 are not applicable to the company during the year. - (vii) (a) According to the books and records produced and examined by us, the Company is generally regular in depositing undisputed Statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, Duty of Customs, Duty of Excise, Value Added Tax, GST, Cess and other material statutory dues as applicable with the appropriate authorities and no undisputed amount payable in respect of aforesaid statutory dues were outstanding as at March 31, 2020 for a period of more than six months from the date they become payable. - (b) According to the information and explanations given to us, there are no dues of Income Tax, Sales Tax, GST, Service Tax, Duty of Customs, Duty of Excise and Value Added Tax which have not been deposited on account of any dispute. - (viii) The company has not defaulted in repayment of loans or borrowings to a financial institution, bank, government or dues to debenture holders during the year. - (ix) The company has not raised any money by way of initial public offer or further public offer (including debt instruments) or term loan during the year. - (x) Based on the audit procedures performed and according to the information and explanations given to us, no fraud by the Company or on the company by its officers or employees has been noticed or reported during the year.

-- (ix) The company has not raised any money by way of initial public offer or further public offer (including debt instruments) or term loan during the year. - (x) Based on the audit procedures performed and according to the information and explanations given to us, no fraud by the Company or on the company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion, the managerial remuneration paid or provided by the company is in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - (xii) The company is not a "Nidhi Company"; hence paragraph 3(xii) the Order is not applicable. - (xiii) In our opinion, transactions with the related parties are in compliance with section 177 and 188 of Act where applicable and the details of such transactions have been disclosed in the Financial Statements as required by the applicable accounting standards. - (xiv) The company has not made preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
-Hence, paragraph 3(xiv) the Order is not applicable. - (xv) In our opinion, the company has not entered into any non cash transactions with directors or persons connected with him.
+- (xi) No managerial remuneration paid or provided by the company during the year.
+Hence, paragraph 3(xi) of the Order is not applicable. - (xii) The company is not a "Nidhi Company"; hence paragraph 3(xii) the Order is not applicable. - (xiii) There are no transactions with related parties during the year; hence paragraph 3(xiii) of the Order is not applicable. - (xiv) The company has not made preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
+Hence, paragraph 3(xiv) the Order is not applicable. - (xv) In our opinion, the company has not entered into any non-cash transactions with directors or persons connected with him.
 Hence, paragraph 3(xv) the Order is not applicable. - (xvi) In our opinion, the company is not required to be registered under Section 45 IA of the Reserve Bank of India Act, 1934.